Maplewood Farm (South Windham, Maine): Description and history

 Maplewood Farm consists of several parcels of land, organized in a long strip that is roughly bisected by River Road, and whose western edge is the Presumpscot River.
 Most of this land is now wooded, the principal exception being a large clearing in which the farm's buildings are located, set at a remove from the southwest side of River Road.
 The main house is a c.
 1770 two story wood-frame structure, which underwent significant alterations in about 1850 to give it its present Gothic Revival appearance, with steeply pitched gables, bargeboard decoration, and lancet-arched windows.
 Also surviving from the mid-19th century are two barns and a small cottage.
 The small Anderson family cemetery is set near the road, southeast of the building complex.

 The farm property was purchased in 1738 by Abraham Anderson, and was (at the time of the property's listing on the National Register) in 1991 still in the hands of his descendants.
 The core of the farmhouse was probably built in the mid-1770s by Edward Anderson, not long after his 1774 marriage.
 In the mid-19th century the property passed to John Anderson, a noted Maine politician who transformed the property into a summer estate and gentleman's farm.
 Anderson retained Portland architect Charles A. Alexander to make the Gothic Revival alterations to the house, and it is assumed Alexander also developed the plans for the other surviving buildings.
 John Anderson's son, John Farwell Anderson, is notable for introducing Devon cattle into the state on this farm, and making it one of Windham's most successful farms in the 1860s.

-Maplewood Farm has statewide architectural significance for the remarkably well-kept collection of Gothic Revival structures, which is one of a very small number of such assemblages in the state.
+Maplewood Farm has architectural significance for the well-kept collection of Gothic Revival structures, which is one of a small number of such assemblages in the state.